For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Since 1995, the Executive Leadership in Academic Medicine® (ELAM) program has been at the forefront of national leadership training programs for women in academic medicine.
 The program is recognized by CEOs and deans for developing true leaders who bring high value back to their institutions.
 With the introduction of the Executive Leadership in Health Care (ELH) program, we have built upon our fellowship model to include the concepts, tools and skills that will enable women leaders to bring their full potential to health care organizations.

-The Executive Leadership in Health Care program is targeted to rising women at the equivalent of the associate professor level who are established experts in their domain.
+The Executive Leadership in Health Care program is targeted to rising women at the equivalent of the associate or full professor level who are established experts in their domain.
 Candidates will have a track record of achievement in clinical program development (or other institutional-level activities that mark them as appropriate) and have aspirations to lead at the executive level in the next five years.

 Candidates should be seven years out of training, with an MD or MD-equivalent degree, with:

-• Program level leadership
+• Program-level leadership

 • Institutional level responsibilities (operational or strategic management)